Healthy Balance

 The increase may be due to the bacterium that causes Lyme disease becoming more common in wild mammals and ticks, Nataro explains.
 And when those wild mammals, like deer, live near humans, the disease spreads easily.

-Rocky Mountain spotted fever and ehrlichiosis are not as common as Lyme disease, but UVA sees a few cases each year, Nataro says.
+Rocky Mountain spotted fever and ehrlichiosis are not as common as Lyme disease, but UVA Health sees a few cases each year, Nataro says.

 Could That “Flu” Be a Tick-Borne Illness?

-Lyme disease, ehrlichiosis and Rocky Mountain spotted fever can have symptoms similar to flu, according to the VDH.
+Lyme disease, ehrlichiosis, and Rocky Mountain spotted fever can have symptoms similar to flu, according to the VDH.
 Those include:

 “Patients with Lyme do not appear as acutely ill as those with the other two infections,” Nataro says.